locatable/splittable-docs/terms-and-conditions.md

 - if you choose to purchase a Utility Service from a Service Provider:
   - that will be on the basis of a contract between you and the Service Provider alone, on the terms agreed between you and the Service Provider; and
   - we shall not be a party to that contract and neither shall we be responsible in any way for the performance of that contract by the Service Provider or for the quality or safety of any Utility Services sold by the Service Provider; and
-- in the event of a problem with any Utility Service, all billing and payments queries should in the first instance be directed to us by contacting us at [support@splittable.co](mailto:support@splittable.co), although we reserve the right to ask you to contact the Service Provider directly should this, in our opinion be necessary, and any technical or service disruption should be directed to the Service Provider concerned.
+- in the event of a problem with any Utility Service, all billing and payments queries should in the first instance be directed to us by contacting us at [support@helloacasa.com](mailto:support@helloacasa.com), although we reserve the right to ask you to contact the Service Provider directly should this, in our opinion be necessary, and any technical or service disruption should be directed to the Service Provider concerned.

 We will not be liable or responsible for any failure to perform, or delay in performance of, any of our obligations that is caused by events outside our reasonable control.